jundalisay/sp/content/en/bio/solutions/covid-star.md

 We then apply this technique to influenza.

 According to "[The Latitude Effect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6307116/)" (Almeida, Codeço, Luz), flu travels from North Brazil to Southern Brazil from May to July.

 So we lay the Earth on its side to create a "Flu Line" extending this line from Brazil onto Australia, China, Russia, Europe, and North America.

-From this, we see that Africa is totally exempt from the flu line and is partially exempt from the Covid line (except South Africa).
+From this, we see that Africa is:
+- totally exempt from the flu line and
+- partially exempt from the Covid line (except South Africa).

 This explains why flu is historically negligible in Africa and Covid is low.

 ![The Covid Line and Flu Line](/graphics/bio/covidline.jpg)

 Southern China, on the other hand, is traversed by both the Covid line and the flu line.

-This explains why 12th centry historian Chau Ju Kua called Southern China a region of pestilence.
+This explains why 12th centry historian *Chau Ju Kua* called Southern China a region of pestilence.
 This caused Chinese medicine to specialize in flu cases which has helped China to currently have lower cases than the West.

 China was able to take a negative phenomenon and make it positive, in line with Taoist thinking.